Dynamic Markups

 Configuring a Market Price Source Account

-Market Price Source (MPS) accounts are normally Gross type contracts which are essential for the dynamic markups logic.
+Market Price Source (MPS) accounts are normally gross-type contracts that are essential for the dynamic markups logic.

-Dynamic Markup Target (DMT) accounts are Net type contracts which are essential for the dynamic markups logic..
+Dynamic Markup Target (DMT) accounts are net-type contracts that are essential for the dynamic markups logic.

 - Not Participating (NP): Packages related to the account will not be considered in the Dynamic Markup logic.
 Standard static markups will apply to these offers.

-These offer categories help in customizing the pricing strategy for each account and enable you to maximize competitiveness while maintaining flexibility and control over the pricing of different packages.
+These offer categories help customize the pricing strategy for each account and enable you to maximize competitiveness while maintaining flexibility and control over the pricing of different packages.

 Practical Example